Psalm 22 – The Servant of God Forsaken, Rescued, and Triumphant

 vii.
 Horrible as this was, it fulfilled God’s good and loving plan of redemption.
 Therefore Isaiah could say Yet it pleased the Lord to bruise Him (Isaiah 53:10).

 viii.
 At the same time, we cannot say that the separation between the Father and the Son at the cross was complete.
 Paul made this clear in 2 Corinthians 5:19: God was in Christ reconciling the world to Himself at the cross.

 d.
 Why have You forsaken Me?
 There is a definite question in these words of David, and as Jesus appropriated them to Himself on the cross.
-What Jesus endured on the cross was so complex, so dark, and so mysterious that it was, at the moment, beyond His ability to figure out (at least in an emotional sense).
+What Jesus endured on the cross was so complex, so dark, and so mysterious that it was, at the moment, beyond emotional comprehension.

 iii.
 Then the Father might give the Son a glimpse of His reward – the righteously-robed multitude of His people on heaven’s golden streets, “all of them singing their redeemer’s praise, all of them chanting the name of Jehovah and the Lamb; and this was a part of the answer to his question.”
 (Spurgeon)

 e.
 Why are You so far from helping Me?
 David knew what it was like to feel the presence and the deliverance of God and had experienced such many times before.
 Every prior time of help made this dramatic absence of God’s help more devastating.
 Worse yet, there seemed to be no explanation for the lack of God’s help; thus the question, “Why?”